microsoft/FluidFramework/server/tinylicious/README.md

 ## Configuration

-The config.json file can be used to configure the Tinylicious service
+The config.json file can be used to configure the Tinylicious service.

 | Parameter        | Description                                                      | Default                          |
 |:-----------------|:-----------------------------------------------------------------|:---------------------------------|